7-27 April & 2-24 Aug 2018 / Course language: English only

-The George C. Marshall Center course on Countering Transnational Organized Crime (CTOC) is a two week resident program that focuses on 21st century national security threats as a result of illicit trafficking and other criminal activities.
+The George C. Marshall Center course on Countering Transnational Organized Crime (CTOC) is a three-week resident program that focuses on 21st century national security threats as a result of illicit trafficking and other criminal activities.
 This program examines the major methods by which transnational criminal and terrorist organizations engage in illegal narcotics trafficking and other criminal activities for profit.

 The course is designed for government officials and practitioners who are engaged in policy development, law enforcement, intelligence, and interdiction activities aimed at countering illicit narcotics trafficking, terrorist involvement in criminal activity, and the associated elements of transnational crime and corruption.